skulia15/Veff2/hw3/client/README.md

 * Clicking on a room item in the roomlist without pressing join creates a room with the title '0'

 * When a user is kicked from a room he can still view messages, but not send messages

+* When the user refreshes the page he encounters an error.
+To fix this route back to '/'